-Yahoo chief executive officer Henrique de Castro, the high profile capture that CEO Marissa Mayer poached from Google shortly after she took the helm at the company, will leave after a year on the job.
+Yahoo chief operating officer Henrique de Castro, the high profile capture that CEO Marissa Mayer poached from Google shortly after she took the helm at the company, will leave after a year on the job.

 Yahoo did not give a reason for his departure but in a memo to Yahoo staff – obtained by the Recode technology blog – Mayer said that she had fired him.